 ¶ 193.
-The allowance for the superannuated preachers shall be five dollars for every year of effective labor, after having been received into an Annual conference on trial or otherwise, until the twentieth year, when the amount shall remain at one hundred dollars per annum.
+The allowance for the superannuated preachers shall be five dollars a year for the first ten of effective service after having been received into the Conference on trial or otherwise, and ten dollars a year for the next ten years, making one hundred and fifty dollars the full claim.

-¶ 194.
-The above provisions shall apply to the widows of traveling and superannuated preachers, so long as they remain members of the Free Methodist Church.
+¶ 194: The above provisions shall apply to the widows of traveling and superannuated preachers, so long as they remain members of the Free Methodist Church.